nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/Snakemake/index.md

 This may not be the variant calling workflow you would necessarily use in practice, but it serves as a good example for teaching Snakemake.
 Many people do indeed use `samtools`, but for particularly big or complex genomes, guidelines provided by  [GATK](https://gatk.broadinstitute.org/hc/en-us) would serve best.
 Additionally, various parameters associated with mapping, visualization etc may require tuning.

-These materials were was adapted from the Data Intensive Biology lab course materials ([course materials](https://github.com/ngs-docs/2020-GGG298), [lab materials](https://github.com/ngs-docs/2020-GGG201b-lab)).
+These materials were adapted from the Data Intensive Biology lab course materials ([course materials](https://github.com/ngs-docs/2020-GGG298), [lab materials](https://github.com/ngs-docs/2020-GGG201b-lab)).

 Est. Time | Lesson name | Description
 --- | --- | ---